fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-03.md

 The firewall keeps track of the STUN transaction ID for all STUN requests messages that traverse the 4 tuple along with the 5 tuple they were sent on and direction (inbound or outbound).
-If the firewall sees a STUN Success binding responses, with the same transaction ID, and on the same 5 tuple but in the opposite direction as the STUN request, then a valid ICE connectivity check has happened and the firewall MUST create a pinhole for this 5 tuple that allows any UDP traffic to flow across that 5 tuple.
+If the firewall sees a STUN Success binding responses, with the matching transaction ID, and on the same 5 tuple but in the opposite direction as the STUN request, then a valid ICE connectivity check has happened.
+Then the firewall MUST create a pinhole for this 5 tuple that allows any UDP traffic to flow across that 5 tuple.
 This pinhole MUST to be valid for at least 30 seconds from the time of creation.